Home heating is now

 Other tips for successful stove operations:

-hot enough to burn out creosote, so build a roaring hot fire at least
+or stovepipe hot enough to burn out creosote, so build a roaring hot

-is accidental over-firing of their woodstove.
-Over-firing is visible
+wood burners is accidental over-firing of their woodstove.
+Over-firing

-when your appliance metal begins to glow red.
-This happens when the
+is visible when your appliance metal begins to glow red.
+This happens

-stove is left unattended and the fire has enough oxygen to eventually
+when the stove is left unattended and the fire has enough oxygen to

-run out of control.
-Over-heating can be the result, and the woodstove
+eventually run out of control.
+Over-heating can be the result, and

-is likely to pay a real penalty.
-Over-heating may cause steel stoves
+the woodstove is likely to pay a real penalty.
+Over-heating may cause

 mention.
 It occurs when the combustion chamber of the stove fills